Decipher/textimage/README.txt

 - use of gifTransparentColor in Textimage.php
 - alternate/title text to be taken from original file when formatting an image field via formatter??
+- revise caching of textimages, tags are not appropriate

 -------------------------------------------------------------------------------